CrossArchitecture/Cross-Tools/README.md

 ## Requirements
+__It is assumed that you have Autodesk Revit installed on your computer!
+Revit 2021 has been used for development.__
 In order for Cross-Tools to run on your computer, you will need to do a few installations beforehand.
 Cross-Tools is based on pyRevit and this is where we start.
 1. Make sure you have Autodesk Revit installed on your computer!
 2. Install the latest [pyRevit version](https://github.com/eirannejad/pyRevit/releases), during the development of Cross-Tools the version [v4.8.12.22247](https://github.com/eirannejad/pyRevit/releases/tag/v4.8.12.22247%2B0031) was used.
 The installation is self-explanatory and very well documented, but a look at the [Notion Page](https://pyrevitlabs.notion.site/pyrevitlabs/pyRevit-bd907d6292ed4ce997c46e84b6ef67a0) is worthwhile.